ehrlich89/images/README.md

 ### Scanning
-If you want to scan specific beacon messages, you can create an instance of ```BeaconMessageScanner``` and configure it, so that the scanner scans for these messages.
+If you want to scan specific beacon messages, you can create an instance of ```BeaconMessageScanner``` and configure it, so that the scanner will detect the messages.
 Next, register a ```BeaconMessageStreamNodeReceiver``` whose ```onReceivedMessage``` will be called, whenever a matching message has been received.
 You can also add message types to the scanner's configuration after you have started the scanner.
 To do this, just call the appropriate methods of the ```BeaconMessageScannerConfig``` object.

 ```java
 final BeaconMessageScanner beaconScanner = new BeaconMessageScanner(this);